HackStyx/Clean-Slate/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the MPL-2.0 License.
 See the [LICENSE.md](LICENSE.md) file for details.

 ---